sagemath/trac_to_gh/Issue 9358.md

 make: *** [libzn_poly.so] Error 1
 Error building zn_poly shared library.

 real 1m38.825s
 user 1m34.368s
 sys 0m3.849s
 sage: An error occurred while installing zn_poly-0.9.p4
 ```

-This looks like a problem in spkg-install, which is undoubtedly my fault.
-The script has in if/elif/else/fi which considers
+This looks like a problem in spkg-install, which was written to consider two Solaris/64-bit releated possibilities.

 * A 64-bit build
 * A Solaris build with the Sun linker.

 It does **not** cover the possibility of a 64-bit build on Solaris with the Sun linker.
+Clearly that was an oversight on my part.

+## Likely solution
-This should be hopefully quite easy to fix.
+This should be hopefully quite easy to fix. spkg-install needs to consider the possibility of a 64-bit Solaris build with the Sun linker.

 Issue created by migration from https://trac.sagemath.org/ticket/9358